Bandel cheese

-Bandel cheese is an Asian cheese that originated in the erstwhile Portuguese colony Bandel in eastern India.
+Bandel cheese is a cheese that originated in the erstwhile Portuguese colony Bandel in eastern India.
 It was introduced by the Portuguese and was made by the Mog (Burmese) under Portuguese supervision.
 At present, Palash Ghosh and his family are the remaining few artisans making the Bandel Cheese.
-Palash Ghosh and his family are associated with a Kolkata based food company The Whole Hog Deli for marketing the Bandel Cheese.
+Palash Ghosh and his family are associated with a Kolkata-based food company The Whole Hog Deli for marketing the Bandel Cheese.

 Saurav Gupta, the owner of The Whole Hog Deli is actively involved with the efforts to get the coveted GI Tag for the Bandel Cheese.
 Saurav Gupta and renowned celebrity chef Ranveer Brar are also working together to preserve and promote this unique 500 years old culinary heritage of India.

 Today it is also sold in a couple of shops in New Market, Kolkata. though its originality and authenticity is unknown.

 Production

 It is made by separating the curds from whey with lemon juice.
 It is then molded and drained in small baskets and smoked.

 Bandel cheese is known for its dry, crumbly texture and smoky flavor.
 Also, it is highly aromatic and fresh as it is sold in circular flats straight away after production.
 It is available in two varieties: plain (white) and smoked (brown).
 Bandel cheese is well salted and can be stored.

 It is an indigenous unripened, salted soft variety of cheese made in perforated pots.
 Today, the production is concentrated in the towns of Tarakeswar and Bishnupur, Bankura, near Kolkata, West Bengal, India.

 It is similar to Surti paneer, a goat milk cheese introduced by the Portuguese in Surat, Gujarat, India. but made from cow's milk.